AntoineAugusti/laravel-sentiment-analysis/README.md

 Sentences can be classified as **negative**, **neutral** or **positive**.
 The only supported language for the moment is **English**.

 ## Custom Dictionary
-You can provide a custom dictionary by providing the path the folder when you create a new SentimentAnalysis object.
+You can provide a custom dictionary by providing the path the folder when you create a new `SentimentAnalysis` object.

-`$analysis = new SentimentAnalysis(storage_path('custom_dictionary/'))`
+`$analysis = new SentimentAnalysis(storage_path('custom_dictionary/'));`

-Please look at [the phpinsight data files](https://github.com/JWHennessey/phpInsight/tree/master/lib/PHPInsight/data) to see how you should name and structure your files.
+Please look at [the PHPInsight data files](https://github.com/JWHennessey/phpInsight/tree/master/lib/PHPInsight/data) to see how you should name and structure your files.

 ### SentimentAnalysis::isNegative($sentence)
 Returns a boolean telling if the given `$sentence` is classified as negative.